safespring/web/content/blogg/2022-03-network.md

 An instance **must** have the Safespring provided gateway (from DHCP) as the first routing hop, always.
 If you try to add (in the operating system) another default gateway, or a static route via another, the packages will just be dropped and it will not work.
-This is because each instance has its own isolated "layer two" that only is connected to the Safespring provided gateway, hence all communication out from the instances must happen on layer three and always use our gateway as the first hop (as automtically configured by DHCP).
+This is because every instance has its own separate layer 2-connection to the Safespring provided gateway, and thus all traffic is routed through it on layer
+3. This router is always the first hop, as automatically configured by DHCP.

 As a consequence, if you require your own network on top of the Safespring platform you must use some form of tunneling like Wireguard, IPIP, GRE etc.